LotPe/SB-Combat-Calculator/README.md

-An attempt at making a combat calculator for the game Starborne, using Angular.
-I've just made the repository, nothing to see yet.
+An attempt at making a combat calculator for the game Starborne, using Angular.\n I've just made the repository, nothing to see yet.

 Google Sheets Combat Calculator: